Science and invention in Birmingham: 18th century

 Boulton petitions Parliament for the establishment of an assay office in Birmingham.
-Though the petition is bitterly opposed by London goldsmiths, he is successful in getting Parliament to pass an act establishing assay offices in Birmingham and Sheffield, whose silversmiths face similar difficulties in transporting their wares.
+Though the petition is bitterly opposed by London goldsmiths, he is successful in getting Parliament to pass an act of Parliament establishing assay offices in Birmingham and Sheffield, whose silversmiths face similar difficulties in transporting their wares.
 The act is passed in March 1773, to grant Birmingham and Sheffield the right to assay silver.

 1773: The Birmingham Assay Office opens on 31 August and the town becomes a leading manufacturer of all types of silver ware spanning three centuries.
-The Assay office can still be visited today by appointment and is situated near to the city's well renowned Jewellery Quarter.
+The assay office can still be visited today by appointment and is situated near to the city's well renowned Jewellery Quarter.

 1793: "A gentleman of the name of Hand" in Birmingham obtains a patent for preparing flexible leather having a glaze and polish that renders it impervious to water and needing only be wiped with a sponge to restore it to its original lustre.
 This is later recognised as patent leather and is further improved by other inventors.

 At some time around the late 18th or early 19th century a stand-alone cooking range or stove is invented by John Heard (joiner), capable of roasting, boiling, baking and of course heating a room.
 The products of combustion are carried off by means of a flue leading to the chimney, the inventor mentions it is particularly suitable for use on board ships.
 This is possibly the first of its kind, as earlier stoves such as the Franklin stove do not appear to have flues attached and require a hearth and chimney to function, also it is not until the turn of the 19th century that other stoves begin appearing for cooking as well as heating a room.